Decorating an Orange Living Room

 An orange and green color pairing works for both muted and vibrant palettes.
 Set a bronze-colored recliner atop a soft sage rug to promote a cozy vibe in your den or reading nook.
 Looking to spruce up your dining room?
 Place a silk floral arrangement with lush greenery and orange blooms on your dining table or buffet.

 How to Add Orange to Your Living Room

-If you’re in love with the monochromatic look, but you’re afraid that it might be overpowering, an orange chair is a nice jumping-off point.
-Start by selecting a style in a darker shade, like squash, then begin incorporating other orange accessories to build the look.
-Add a burnt orange coffee table or a vintage-inspired rug for a curated design.
+If you’re in love with the monochromatic look but worry that it might be overpowering, start by selecting an orange chair in a dark yam or squash shade.
+From there, you can begin incorporating other orange accessories to build the look.
+Add a burnt orange coffee table or a vintage-inspired tangerine rug for a curated design.

-If you prefer accessories that are also functional, consider including an orange table in your living room ensemble.
-Place copper accent tables on either end of your sofa for a convenient and stylish spot to set drinks and lamps.
-Alternatively, create a chic arrangement by clustering several end stands together to display potted plants, photos or sculptures.
+Want stylish accessories that are functional as well as colorful?
+Try adding an orange table to your living room ensemble.
+Place stylish and convenient copper accent tables on either end of your sofa to hold drinks and lamps.
+Alternatively, create a chic arrangement by clustering several bronze-colored end tables together to display potted plants, photos or sculptures.